TykTechnologies/tyk-identity-broker/README.md

 #### `TykAPISettings.DashboardConfig.AdminSecret`

 The high-level secret for the Advanced API.
 This is required because of the SSO-nature of some of the actions provided by TIB, it requires the capability to access a special SSO endpoint in the Advanced Admin API to create one-time tokens for access.

+#### `Storage`

+The storage system to be used to persist the data regarding profiles.
+This setting is optional

+#### `Storage.StorageType`

+To set which kind of data persistance system to use, the accepted values are: file and mongo

+#### `Storage.Mongo`

+In case that the storage type is mongo, then here will be set all the configurations to connect to mongo

+#### `Storage.Mongo.MongoURL`

+The URL connection string to connect to mongo.

 ### The `profiles.conf` file